 Sometimes you just need a hug.
 Or the feeling of someone lying on you.
-Or a straightjacket.
 We get it.
-OK, OK, a weighted blanket is nothing like a straightjacket, but it does give us the calming pressure and stillness we need to relax when we feel a little less than grounded.
+While a weighted blanket isn’t the same as human touch, it can help give you the calming pressure and stillness you need to relax when you feel a little less than grounded.

-And if a weighted blanket is something you’ve never heard of, it’s just what it sounds like.
-An evenly distributed, particularly heavy blanket—usually somewhere between 5 and 30 pounds, depending on age, size, and needs.
-They can be made of a thick woven knit that has some serious weight to it, or a tight woven material, quilted and filled with a weighted material such as small glass balls.
+If a weighted blanket is something you’ve never heard of, well, it’s exactly what it sounds like: a particularly heavy blanket.
+They usually weigh between five and 30 pounds.
+They can be made of a thick woven knit, or a tightly woven material that’s quilted and filled with a material, such as small glass balls, to make it heavier.

-Weighted blankets are used as a form of deep touch pressure therapy for a number of different afflictions that combat our ability to relax or get good rest.
+These blankets are used as a form of deep touch pressure therapy for a number of different afflictions that hinder our ability to relax or get good rest.
 Some of the most common of these issues are feelings of anxiety or insomnia.
-Even if we’re not feeling super anxious or consider ourselves insomniacs, the even distribution of weight and extra warmth over our bodies as we sleep can be incredibly relaxing, helping to lull us quickly into restful, uninterrupted sleep.
+Even if we’re not feeling super anxious or don’t consider ourselves insomniacs, the even distribution of weight and extra warmth over our bodies as we sleep can be incredibly relaxing, helping to lull us quickly into restful, uninterrupted sleep.

 Up next, be the first to know our weekly content and sign up for our Poosh newsletter.